baweaver/octopress_blog/source/about/index.markdown

 footer: true
 ---

-My name is Brandon Weaver, and I work as a Software Engineer at Cerner in Kansas City.
+My name is Brandon Weaver, and I work as an Infrastructure Automation and DevOps Engineer at Sony Network Entertainment Int'l in San Francisco.

 ## What do I do?

-Ruby, Rails, and the usual Web Stack.
+Ruby, Rails, Javascript, AngularJS, NodeJS, and a tinge of Elixir on the side.

 ## What experience do I have?

-I started as a DevOps at a Wireless ISP, automating hundreds of wireless antennas with home made Ruby utilities and frameworks for about two years.
-I did everything from design to climbing up a water tower to deploy equipment.
-My nickname very quickly became the Technical Macgyver.

-I'm a Unix guy, I live in a command shell.
-Vim and ZSH are my weapons of choice, and I have a tendancy to automate anything that takes more than five keystrokes at a time.
+I have LinkedIn for that one: [Brandon Weaver on LinkedIn](www.linkedin.com/pub/brandon-weaver/36/781/a96/)

 ## Why do you do?